 What is Vineyard Vines?

 Vineyard Vines is a clothing manufacturer known for its whimsical, colorful ties.
 Their story began in 1998 when siblings Ian and Shep Murray quit their day jobs to become entrepreneurs.
-They began sewing ties, even though they hated them during their time in the office.
+They began sewing ties, even though they hated them while in the office.
 They added polo shirts, shorts, hats, bags, and more to the range a little later.

 1998 – 2005

 Vineyard Vines products were once available only on the small island of Martha’s Vineyard in southeastern Massachusetts.
 Both the brand name and the island were featured in the logo used in the promotional materials.
 The designers divided the lettering into two lines and placed it inside a pink rectangle with a border of white and blue stripes of varying thicknesses.
 All of the letters were lowercase and dark blue.
-The font was completely consistent with Mrs. Eaves Lining by Emigre.
+The font was identical to Mrs. Eaves Lining by Emigre.

 2005 – today